 “What about the luggage!”

 The first thing out of his mouth was, “Ugh!
 We will have to move our luggage!”
-However, I had done a split stay just a few months prior (moved from BoardWalk Villas to Pop Century) and knew how easy the process was to move our luggage.
+However, I knew how easy the process was to move our luggage.

 I told him he did not need to worry.
 I would do the packing, and bell services would handle the rest.
-He would not need to drag 12 bags from Beach Club to Riviera.
+He would not need to drag 12 bags to another resort.

 Here’s what you need to know to successfully move your luggage during a split stay where both resorts are Disney resorts.
 This will not work if you are moving offsite to onsite or vice versa.